JordanL2/ModularCalculator/README.md

 * Functionality:

 * Usability / quality of life:
-	* Hide insert unit, function, constant, date when features not installed
 	* Improve Light theme, it's too dark and high contrast
 	* Should unit in answer be coloured same as the syntax highlight colour for units?